 - 1. Financial - Financial implications are discussed in full in the report above.

 - 2. HR & Organisational Development none

 - 3. Community Planning none

-- 4. Legal This is in line with Renfrewshire IJB's Integration Scheme
+- 4. Legal - This is in line with Renfrewshire IJB's Integration Scheme

 - 5. Property/Assets - none.

-- 6. Information Technology none

-- 7. Equality & Human Rights The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+- 6. Information Technology - none - 7.
+Equality & Human Rights The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
 No negative impacts on equality groups or potential for infringement have been identified arising from the recommendations contained in the report.
-If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-- 8. Health & Safety none

-- 9. Procurement Implementation of the living wage impact on existing contracts with providers and their ability to deliver within the allocated funding package

-- Risk Delays in setting the budget may impact on the IJBs ability to achieve financial balance in 2020-21.
-In addition, as highlighted in section 10 of this report, the 2020/21 budget proposals assume "business as usual".
-The potential financial and economic impacts of COVID-19 represents a significant additional risk to the IJB, and the wider public sector going forward.

-- 11. Privacy Impact none.
+If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website. - 8.
+Health & Safety none - Procurement Implementation of the living wage impact on existing contracts with providers and their ability to deliver within the allocated funding package - 10.
+Risk Delays in setting the budget may impact on the IJBs ability to achieve financial balance in 2020-21.
+In addition, there are a number of risks which should be considered on an ongoing basis: adequate funding to deliver core services, financial sustainability of the IJB. - 11.
+Privacy Impact none.